 Out of courtesy, wrap a towel around yourself while going to and from the showers.
-If at all possible, save your cell phone usage for after you leave the gym.
+If at all possible, save your cell phone usage after you leave the gym.

 If you must take a call, keep your voice down to a discrete level.
-While ‘locker room talk’ has become synonymous with conversation that wouldn’t be acceptable elsewhere, keep in mind the people around you as you talk.
+While ‘locker room talk’ has become synonymous with a conversation that wouldn’t be acceptable elsewhere, keep in mind the people around you as you talk.